 Visiting Kensington Palace during Covid

-The Historic Royal Palaces invited me to visit Kensington Palace which involved by first post lockdown bus journey … again every thing was fine.
+The Historic Royal Palaces invited me to visit Kensington Palace which involved my first post lockdown bus and train journey … every thing was fine.
 Once inside Kensington Palace masks have to be worn, there are three one way routes to follow, every room has its capacity clearly marked and there are many hand sanitiser points dotted around the Palace.
 Before you go, you need to book a timed ticket.

 What to see Inside Kensington Palace